nealnorland/dotvim/README.md

         ln -s ~/.vim/vimrc ~/.vimrc

+3. Change the directory to `.vim`:

+        cd ~/.vim

+4. Initialize your local configuration file:

+        git submodule init

+5. Fetch and check out the submodule project(s) with the appropriate commit as identified in this repository:

+        git submodule update

 ## Plugins Reference
 ---
 * [Pathogen](https://github.com/tpope/vim-pathogen): A Vim runtimepath manager that easily allows you to install plugins and runtime files